schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Listener

-A lifted buyer stamps at a entrance.
+A lifted buyer stamps at an entrance.

 ## Aristotelian Quilting